Geena Davis Biography

 She then moved to Los Angeles to pursue her acting career.
 Television came first: a role in the cult series Buffalo Bill and a stint on Family Ties.
 The following year, she starred in her own series, Sara.

-With 1988's Beetlejuice , Davis proved that she could dart effortlessly between drama and comedy.
+With 1988's Beetlejuice, Geena proved that she could dart effortlessly between drama and comedy.
 That same year, she grabbed the Best Supporting Actress Oscar for her performance as a dog trainer in The Accidental Tourist, a part for which she had lobbied strenuously.
-Although she said at the time that Goldblum 'wasn't jealous for a second, only totally happy for me,' some attribute the break-up of their marriage to Davis' Academy Award.
+Although she said at the time that Goldblum 'wasn't jealous for a second, only totally happy for me,' some attribute the break-up of their marriage to Geena's Academy Award.

-Davis wasn't content to settle for the comfortable love-interest niche the film industry reserves for its top female stars.
-She earned another Oscar nomination as Thelma in Ridley Scott's Thelma and Louise, an assignment that made Davis the envy of women everywhere when her character bedded a startlingly sexy (and unknown at the time) actor named Brad Pitt.
-Leads in Penny Marshall's A League Of Their Own and Angie followed.
+Geena wasn't content to settle for the comfortable love-interest niche the film industry reserves for its top female stars.
+She earned another Oscar nomination as Thelma in Ridley Scott's Thelma and Louise, an assignment that made Geena the envy of women everywhere when her character bedded a startlingly sexy (and unknown at the time) actor named Brad Pitt.
+Leads in Penny Marshall's A League of Their Own and Angie followed.

 Her fourth marriage, to Dr. Reza Jarrahy, has produced three children -- a daughter and twin sons.
 In 2006, Davis won a Golden Globe for her portrayal of the President of the United States in the TV series Commander In Chief.